MicrosoftDocs/azure-docs/articles/virtual-network-manager/faq.md

 ### Can I create exceptions to security admin rules?

 Normally, security admin rules will be defined to block traffic across virtual networks.
 However, there are times when certain virtual networks and their resources need to allow traffic for management or other processes.
-For these scenarios,you can [create exceptions](./concept-enforcement.md#network-traffic-enforcement-and-exceptions-with-security-admin-rules) where needed.
+For these scenarios, you can [create exceptions](./concept-enforcement.md#network-traffic-enforcement-and-exceptions-with-security-admin-rules) where needed.
 Learn how to [blocking high-risk ports with exceptions](how-to-block-high-risk-ports.md) for these types of scenarios.

 ### How can I deploy multiple security admin configurations to a region?